 Fingerprint Clearance Eligibility

-Additionally, all teachers in Arizona hold fingerprint clearances and teachers are required to self-report certain convictions.
-Fingerprint clearance card can be suspended upon arrest, for any “precluding offenses”, including many misdemeanors.
+All teachers in Arizona hold fingerprint card clearances.
+Fingerprint clearance cards can be suspended upon arrest, for any “precluding offenses”, including many misdemeanors.

 A.R.S. §§ 41-1758.03 (B) & (C) and 41-1758.07 (B) & (C) collectively list over 100 individual precluding offenses, including many common misdemeanors involving domestic violence, drugs, and alcohol.